paritytech/ledgeracio/README.md

 The Polkadot app can be found [here](https://github.com/zondax/ledger-polkadot) and the Kusama app can be found [here](https://github.com/zondax/ledger-kusama).
-Other Substrate-based chains are currently not supported, but local devnets should work as long as their RPC endpoints match Kusama/Polkadot's.
+Other Substrate-based chains are currently not supported, but local devnets should work as long as their RPC API matches Kusama/Polkadot's.

 Ledgeracio only support Unix-like systems, and has only tested mostly on Linux.
 That said, it works on macOS and other Unix-like systems that provide the